RafaFischerReichert/Warframe-API/README.md

 # Warframe Market API Tools

-A collection of tools for interacting with the Warframe Market API, including a Prime Set Trading Analyzer and authentication system.
+A collection of tools for interacting with the Warframe Market API, including a Prime Items Trading Analyzer and authentication system.

 ---